Marassana Ambalama – මාරස්සන අම්බලම

-RATE THIS LOCATION :1 Star2 Stars3 Stars4 Stars5 Stars (2 votes, average: 4.50 out of 5)
+RATE THIS LOCATION :1 Star2 Stars3 Stars4 Stars5 Stars (3 votes, average: 4.33 out of 5)

 Loading...

-Marassana Ambalama is one of the many Ambalamas (way side rests) in the Pahathahewaheta area.
+Marassana Ambalama is one of the many Ambalamas (wayside rests) in the Pahathahewaheta area.
 The Ambalama at Marassana lies away from the busy main roads in a picturesque farming area.

 The Ambalama is believed to be built in the 18th or 19th centuries.
 The complete ambalama is made of wood from the “Mee” tree.
-The outer square is 6 feet 20 inches in length and the inner square 4 feet 17 inches in length.
+The outer square is 6 feet 20 inches in length and the inner square is 4 feet 17 inches in length.
 The wooden beams rest on 8 granite stumps to protect the wood from rotting.

 Four large pillars with carvings carry the main weight of the roof supported by 12 wooden pillars on the outer square.
 The inner pillars are exquisitely carved.
 It is interesting to note that carvings on one of the pillars is significantly different to the other three.
 All the pillars rest on wooden beams laid around the structure.
 The beams on the inner square are much larger and wide enough to be used as a bench to sit or sleep.

-One reason that the Marassana Ambalama had become unique is due to the part it played in cultural events which were carried out till around 1940’s.
+One reason that the Marassana Ambalama had become unique is due to the part it played in cultural events which were carried out till around the 1940s.
 After the paddy harvest the villagers would cook a milk rice from the fresh harvest and they would gather at this ambalama.
 Then they would carry the milk rice along with sweet meets on a palanquin to the temple to obtain blessings of various deities.
 The octagonal palanquin with three bamboo beams still can be seen resting on the roof of the ambalama.

 Also See